Hackers News Hackers News

 Recent Posts

-Home/CyberSecurity News/UIDAI Launches Bug Bounty to Strengthen Aadhaar Security
+Home/CyberSecurity News/UIDAI Launches Bug Bounty Program to Enhance Aadhaar Security

 CyberSecurity News

-UIDAI Launches Bug Bounty to Strengthen Aadhaar Security
+UIDAI Launches Bug Bounty Program to Enhance Aadhaar Security

-The Unique Identification Authority of India (UIDAI) has officially unveiled its inaugural structured Bug Bounty Programme.
-This initiative aims to enhance the security posture of the Aadhaar...
+Key Takeaways The Unique Identification Authority of India (UIDAI) has launched its first structured Bug Bounty Program.
+This initiative aims to bolster the security of the Aadhaar digital identity...

 Jennifer sherman